 Remember that it’s possible to get syphilis and not know it, because sometimes the infection causes no symptoms, only very mild symptoms, or symptoms that mimic other illnesses.

-How can I reduce the risk of my baby getting CS or having health problems associated with CS?
+How can I reduce the risk of my baby getting CS or other health problems?

 - Get a syphilis test at your first prenatal visit.